wp-plugins/salesforce-wordpress-to-lead/readme.txt

 The value box for a select list is the default value (the one selected on a fresh form).

 `
+/* Preferred format: */

+// Use same data for display and value passed to SF one two three

+// Use different data for display and value passed to SF, require user to select something (assuming field is required) Select One|
+name1|value1
+name2|value2

+// Use different data for display and value passed to SF name1|value1 name2|value2

+/* Legacy Format (does not allow the use of colons in names or values): */

 //Use same data for display and value passed to SF one|two|three